 Melides is the perfect mix of luxury, nature, and simplicity.
 There are striking contemporary villas that dot the hills, but even these remain in line with the local Alentejo architecture.
 Some are hidden amongst trees and sand dunes along the river’s estuary.
 They belong to contemporary international designers that have houses here, including Christian Louboutin and Philippe Starck, the French designers, British painter Jason Martin and the Belgium architect Vincent Van Duysen.

 There is a large focus on eco-design, and living here means living with nature rather than building over it.
 Living in Melides, you will come to appreciate the small details and a relaxed pace of life without sacrificing luxury amenities.
 There are many activities on offer due to the increasing interest in the area, with beaches, watersports, yoga, and many other things to keep you occupied.

 What to consider when buying a house in Alentejo?

 Whenever you are buying a property, there are a few things that you’ll need to consider — paperwork, the property, and the neighborhood.
 Here, we’ll provide you with some tips about each.

 One of the most important things to take into consideration when buying a house in Alentejo is paperwork.
-It is important to have everything in order when purchasing a property and do your due diligence so that you are fully aware of the property that you are buying and have all the documents required when purchasing the property.
+It is important to have everything in order when purchasing a property.
+Ensure you do your due diligence so that you are fully informed about the property that you are buying and have all the documents required when purchasing the property.

 We recommend taking a look at the neighborhood at night and in the daytime, as places have a different feel to them when the sun goes down.
-Take your time with the purchase and don’t rush the buy.
+Take your time with the purchase, and don’t rush the buying process.

 Goldcrest is an independent buyer’s agent based in Lisbon.
 We have a wealth of knowledge on buying property in Portugal and are here to help you seal your dream home.